royw/version_bumper/DEV-README.md

 [flit](https://packaging.python.org/en/latest/key_projects/#flit).
 Even
 [Setuptools](https://setuptools.pypa.io/) is staying in the race.

-So I decided this development environment will support both Poetry and Hatch.
+So I decided this development environment will support Poetry, Hatch, and Setuptools.

-Poetry is opinionated, uses non-standard revision syntax, and is a little dated on its `pyproject.toml` usage (most settings - at least until poetry version 2 is released, are in `tool.poetry` table).
+Poetry is opinionated, uses non-standard revision syntax, and is a little dated on its `pyproject.toml` usage (most settings - at least until poetry version 2 is released, are in the `tool.poetry` table).

 Hatch is hard core standards based, even if they have to wait for the standard to be adopted.
 Should be interesting...

+Setuptools, is, well, setuptools.
+The current "old school" approach (ok, I remember when they were new...).

-One more detail, I'm very much old school.
+One more detail, I'm very much old school (ok, before python existed).
 The proper way to build a project is:

     config
     make